mrekin/detectron2_cpu_img/README.md

 I don't have CUDA GPU, so I build CPU based service which is more slower.

+Using this code to build search/catalog for my home photo archive.

 # Usage
 Build and run docker image: